kestra-io/docs/docs/administrator-guide/deployment/docker/README.md

 The Kestra docker image is available in [Docker hub](https://hub.docker.com/r/kestra/kestra).

+We provide 2 images :
+* `kestra/kestra:latest`
+* `kestra/kestra:latest-full`

+The docker image is based on `openjdk:11-jre-slim` docker image.

+#### `kestra/kestra:latest`
+This image :
+- does't contain any kestra plugins.
-The docker image is based on `openjdk:11-jre-slim` docker image, so it don't contain a lot of binaries to work with your [Bash task](/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Bash.html).
+- does't contain a lot of binaries to work with your [Bash task](/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Bash.html).
-Fell free to recreate a new image of need more tools.
+- does't contain some binaries for [Python task](https://kestra.io/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Python.html) or [Node task](https://kestra.io/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Node.html).

+#### `kestra/kestra:latest-full`
+This image contains all the kestra plugins and all the binaries for [Python task](https://kestra.io/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Python.html) or [Node task](https://kestra.io/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Node.html).
+Take care that this image will always contain the last version of plugins that can have some breaking change.

-### Create a new image for Python tasks
+### Create a new image with more binaries

-Also the base image don't contain binaries for [Python task](https://kestra.io/plugins/core/tasks/scripts/org.kestra.core.tasks.scripts.Python.html).
+If the base or full image don't contain binaries
 You can easily create a new one with the `DockerFile` :

 ```dockerfile